United Network for Organ Sharing FAQs

 What is the OPTN?

 The Organ Procurement and Transplantation Network is the name of the transplant system in the United States.
 It’s a unique public-private partnership that links all professionals involved in the U.S. donation and transplantation system.
 The OPTN brings together medical professionals, transplant recipients, donor families, and representatives from transplant associations to develop organ transplantation policy.
-UNOS serves as the OPTN under contract with the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (DHHS).
+UNOS manages the OPTN under contract with the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS).

 How are organ allocation policies created?